Social Media and Third Party Tools in Teaching

 • Ensure all students can easily access these additional course tools.

-• Consider limiting the use of external application to two or three tools.
+• Consider limiting the use of external application to one tool.

-• Review third party application end user license agreements for compliance with ADA requirements (see GVSU Web Accessibility Policy), as well as student intellectual property, FERPA, student information privacy and security (see GVSU Confidentiality, Data & Security Policy).
+• Review third-party application end-user license agreements for compliance with ADA requirements (see GVSU Web Accessibility Policy), student intellectual property, FERPA, and student information privacy and security (see GVSU Confidentiality, Data & Security Policy).

-• Place links to external third-party applications into Blackboard integrating them as much as possible into your course shell.
+• Place links to external third-party applications into Blackboard and integrate them as much as possible into your course shell.

 • Be prepared to help students learn to use the technology.